 A career in Occupational Health and Safety (OHS) can lead to a wide range of opportunities.
 OHS professionals are working as health and safety consultants and coordinators, ergonomics and safety specialists, quality assurance professionals, health and safety officers, safety inspectors, occupational hygienists, safety project officers and safety specialists.
 OHS professionals may be employed in a wide variety of settings including manufacturing, oil and gas, forestry, mining, construction, government, service and trade sectors.

 Survey respondents reported a wide range of salary levels.
-The most frequently reported salary was in the $80,000 range.
-Across Canada, 50.4 per cent of respondents reported salaries of above $100,000.
-Notably, salaries were higher in Western Canada compared to the other regions.
+The most frequently reported salary was in the $90,000 range (16.4%).
+Across Canada, 58.4% per cent of respondents reported salaries of above $100,000.
+On average, salaries were higher in Western Canada compared to other regions.

 Entrance Scholarships of $500 are available to full-time students.